PNC Bank High Yield Savings Account Review: Should You Open?

 The good news:

-PNC’s High Yield Savings Account provides a
+PNC’s High Yield Savings Account provides a competitive interest rate that even exceeds the rate offered by some online banks.

 What does this mean for you?